RHInception/git-branch-blacklist/README.md

 ```
 $ git-branch-blacklist-install /full/path/to/repo/
 The hook has been installed at .git/hooks/pre-receive
-Updating the configuration ...
 Done
 $
 ```

 ### Configuration
 Server side configuration requires a section named branch-blacklist.
-This will be automatically created if you use the git-branch-blacklist-install tool.
+This will be automatically created upon the first blacklisted branch addition.
 It stores a list of blacklisted branches.